Is Iso Whey Zero a good protein?

 As in the case of Xcore Whey Hydro Isolate SS, the percentage of total protein in this supplement (88%), is exactly equal to the total percentage of ingredients used as a source of protein.

 For this to be possible, all ingredients in the mixture would have to be 100% protein / amino acids, which is not the case.

 Isolated Whey, however good it is, is not 100% protein.

 So, how does the Iso Whey Zero can you reach 88% of protein?

-While Xcore on its Whey Hydro Isolate SS chose to use Creatine, Biotech USA bet on Glycine discreetly, to increase the protein content of Iso Whey Zero.
+While Xcore in its Whey Hydro Isolate SS has chosen to use Creatine, Biotech USA bet on Glycine discreetly, to increase the protein content of Iso Whey Zero.